Smart bran asks what the research says about this byproduct of refining wheat.

 A vegan seed-bread is very simple to prepare.
 The nutty flavour of sunflower and even almonds makes it a delight; if you can add them after an hour or more it rises better.

-Most margarines have toxic trans fats by the way; researchers combining 80 of the best research projects on cholesterol find absolutely zero scientific proof that there is any benefit moving away from butter if you have heart disease.
+Most margarines have toxic trans fats by the way; researchers combining 80 of the best research projects on cholesterol find absolutely zero scientific proof that there is any benefit moving away from butter even if you have heart disease.

 Getting your smart bran from 100 percent whole wheat does create other logistical difficulties.
 Some would say we are bordering on fanaticism; perhaps so, but having witnessed the miserable death from colorectal cancer of a chiropractic colleague in our practice who ate only white bread and processed meat for lunch, I have become obsessed with not going down that road.

-We heartily endorse the 'real bread' revolution that is sweeping through Britain; apart from anything else, it tastes so much better.
+We heartily endorse the "real bread" revolution that is sweeping through Britain; apart from anything else, it tastes so much better.

 Weevils will attack that 100 percent whole wheat; they relish the germ where all the vitamins and minerals are stored.
 The only sensible solution is to keep a freezer dedicated to your natural whole grains.
 Because it is only occasionally opened, we power it only during the day when the sun is providing free energy.
 Refrigeration using solar power is not rocket science.